RuiMoreira1/CTF-WriteUps/BountyConEDU_form.md

 ```

 Answer: When sending an image via POST request to the /apply_img_filter API, we are probably verifying the integrity of the uploaded image, to reduce the exposure to cyber attacks through, injection or running arbitrary code by image uploading (XML Injection, SQL injection...).
 Given that if the query parameter 'size' is increased and the server returns some garbage data after the processed image, and knowing that this services rely on C++ legacy code, we are probably experiencing more allocated memory than the real size of the image.
 Therefore returning garbage, server memory allocated right after the image, that contains information from the server that shouldn't be public, such as user sensitive information, even server private keys.
 Very similar to the Heartbleed Bug.
-	This could pose a security issue, and we could exploit it by changing the value of size, up to a limit that doesn't cause any crashes, and uploading images, repeatedly, allowing us to retrieve different fragments of the server's memory each time.
+	This could pose a security issue, and we could exploit it by changing the value of size, up to a limit that doesn't cause any crashes.
+And upload images, repeatedly, allowing us to retrieve different fragments of the server's memory each time.
 In the process, we can gain a wealth of sensitive data.